 Aged Care Accommodation

-Our stylish rooms feature quality furniture and fittings including electric height-adjustable beds, built-in personal mobility aids, heating, air conditioning, wall-mounted flat screen TVs, built-in wardrobes and shelving for personal items.
+Our lovely rooms boast a stylish design.
+Enjoy the quality furniture and fittings including electric height-adjustable beds, built-in personal mobility aids, heating, air conditioning, wall-mounted flat screen TVs, built-in wardrobes and shelving for personal items.
 A 24/7 nurse call system is available in all rooms, giving you and your loved ones peace of mind.

 Fresh, nutritious food is always on the menu at Mercy Place Keon Park.
 Our menus are developed and regularly updated by a nutritionist.
 Variety is the spice of life, so not only is our menu wholesome and tasty, it also caters for your dietary and cultural preferences.
 Bon appetit!